 As a part of the emergency procedures within the Millard Public Schools, any student who poses a significant imminent risk of injury to him/herself or others may be physically restrained and/or placed in seclusion by school staff in accordance with District Rule 5495.2.
 Significant violations of the law including assaults on students and staff will be reported to the police.
-The building administrator or designee will make reasonable efforts to notify the parent/guardian no later than the end of business on the school day on which the physical restraint/seclusion occurred.
-The parent should be notified of the circumstances leading up to the physical restraint/seclusion and be given a point of contact for additional information.
+The building administrator or designee will make reasonable efforts to notify the parent/guardian no later than the end of business on the school day on which the physical restraint/seclusion and be given a point of contact for additional information.
 District Rule 5495.2 is available to all parents electronically via the District's website or as a hard copy on request.